FAQ about Managed Service for MySQL®

 How can I change the computing resources and storage size for a database cluster?

-You can change computing resources and storage size in the management console.
-All you need to do is choose a different host class for the required cluster.
+You can scale your computing resources and storage size directly in the management console by selecting a different host class for your cluster.

-Is database host backup enabled by default?
+Are database host backups enabled by default?

-Clusters remain fully accessible during the backup window.
+Clusters remain fully available during the backup window.

-You can set the retention period for automatic backups when creating or modifying a cluster.
+You can set the retention period for automatic backups when creating or updating the cluster.

-What metrics and processes can be tracked using monitoring?
+What metrics and processes can be monitored?

-For all DBMS types, you can track:
+For all DBMS types, you can monitor:

 - Average query execution time.